Developer’s Guide¶

 The documentation is hosted by Read the Docs.
 The docs are built automatically

-as well as for the tagged versions on github. master
+from master as well as for the tagged versions on github. master is used for the latest documentation,

-documentation.
+and the latest tagged version is used for the stable documentation.
 To see what the docs will look like on RTD,

-you also need to install the sphinx-rtd-theme
+you also need to install the sphinx-rtd-theme package.

 Other Tools¶